Al-Hashashin

 Nears its end

-Al-Hashashin is available for purchase from The Blasted Tree Store
+Al-Hashashin is out of print from The Blasted Tree Store

 Yusra Usmani